 Temperature settings on your thermostat can cause excess or insufficient cooling.
 If you have a standard AC, try adjusting the temperature setting up a couple of degrees.
 If the problem is simply an air conditioner that’s too hot, this will most likely solve it.
 You should also make sure to check the thermostat’s settings if you’re having an issue with excessive humidity inside your home.

 If you’ve checked the settings and they’re correct, you may want to lower the thermostat.
-Your air conditioner will take longer to cool the interior of your residence, but in the meantime, it shouldn’t be blowing hot air.
-Also, check that your vents are not covered.
-If they are blocked, it could cause your air conditioner to overwork and use more electricity.
+Your air conditioner will take longer to cool the interior of your residence.
+However, it at least shouldn’t be blowing hot air.

 Clogged Air Filters

-Air filters are especially important for air conditioning systems because they remove from the air particles such as dust and pollen that otherwise might enter your home.
-Dirty filters lead to increased energy consumption and may also cause a component in your AC system to fail and create more problems.
-So, it’s important to check your filters regularly.
-The frequency depends on the size of your home, the number of residents and pets, and how well maintained your system is.
+Air filters are especially important for air conditioning systems.
+These filters remove particles such as dust and pollen that otherwise might enter your home.
+Dirty filters lead to increased energy consumption.
+They may also cause a component in your AC system to fail and create more problems.

 This will raise your electric bill and make it more difficult for you to keep your home cool.
 Another good reason to replace your filters regularly is to keep them from becoming a fire hazard.
-Clogged filters have been known to catch fire under the right conditions, and they could become an enormous threat to your home.
-If you neglect to replace them and they become covered in dust and debris, they can smolder for hours before bursting into flames.

 Duct Leaks